sumcoinlabs/docs/app/assets/docs/005-purchase.md

 ## Exchanges

-If you already own cryptocurrency, the section about fiat gateways can be skipped since you most likely already have one.
-Below is a list of exchanges which support Sumcoin and where it can be traded actively.
-Send your coins there and you will be able to purchase Sumcoin.
+If you currently possess cryptocurrency, the section about fiat gateways can be skipped, as you probably already have a gateway in place.
+The following is a compilation of exchanges that actively trade Sumcoin, providing an opportunity to purchase the cryptocurrency by transferring your coins there.

 ### SUM/BTC Pairs